-Background: Human beings are relational beings.
-We are in relationship with our self, others and the Transcendent (broadly understood for our purposes as that which is beyond our individual relationships and everyday ways of experiencing the world and our inner life).
+Background: Human beings are biological, linguistic and historical beings.
+We are relational beings-in relationship with our self, others and the Transcendent (broadly understood for our purposes as that which is beyond ourindividual relationships and everyday ways of experiencing the world and our inner life).